abhishm/abhishm.github.io/_posts/2018-01-02-Thompson-Sampling.md

 # Contextual Thompson Sampling

 Following the previous case (Simple Thompson Sampling), we will first use a mathematical abstraction to explain Contextual Thompson Sampling.
 Further, we will elaborate this concept with the help of our ongoing restaurant search problem.

+As is suggested in the name, in Contextual Thompson Sampling there is a context that we will use to select arms in a multi-arm bandit problem.
+The context vector encapsulates  all the side information that we think can be useful for determining the best arm.
+Lets denote a context vector by the symbol $$x$$.
+For each arm, we want to determine a set of parameters $$\theta$$ that can tell us how to choose an arm given a context.
+We will assume that we also know a  function $$f$$ that tells us the relationship between parameter vector $$\theta$$, context vector $$x$$, and expected reward $$r$$ of the arm.
+In essence,

+$$
+\mathbb{E}[r(x)] = f(x; \theta)
+$$

+You may say that it is difficult to know the function $$f$$ but we can always choose $$f$$ to be a high capacity neural network model that can model even very complex relationship between $$x$$ and $$\theta$$.
+Although training time of such a high capacity neural network model can be very large because it would require lot of data.

+The training process of Contextual Thompson Sampling is similar to Simple Thompson Sampling.

+1. For each arm $$a$$, we assume that $$\theta_a$$ is distributed as $$D(\alpha_a)$$ where $$\alpha$$ are the parameters of the distribution.

+2. For each arm, we will generate